Passage to Ireland

-The de Lacy family built many Motte & Bailey castles throughout Ireland to hold the lands which they laid claim to either by conquest or Royal Charter.
+The de Lacy family built many Motte & Bailey castles throughout Ireland to hold the lands they claimed by conquest or Royal Charter.
 Below we share with you the most prominent castles.
-The de Lacy family also had history relating to Dublin Castle, Limerick (King John's) Castle and Carrickfergus Castle
+The de Lacy family also had a history relating to Dublin Castle, Limerick (King John's) Castle and Carrickfergus Castle

 Baron Hugh de Lacy.